AristidesAI/GhostAI/README.md

 Introduce Loops: Within these edge regions, introduce loops.
 This can be achieved by adapting concepts from a modified Kruskal's algorithm (using a "cycle bias" to remove additional walls within this zone) or by targeted random wall removal (similar to the openDeadEndProbability or openArbitraryProbability parameters from the Growing Tree variations, but specifically applied to the edge regions).
 Ensure Central Connectivity for Loops: This is critical.
 For each loop formed in the edge region, a pathfinding check (e.g., A* or BFS) must be performed from a cell within that loop back to any cell already established as part of the central area's connected network.
 If no such path exists, a new connecting path must be explicitly carved.
 This ensures the "connecting back to the central area" stipulation is met.

-#### Camera System:
-The camera will be a perspective camera, angled to give a 2.5D view.
-It will smoothly follow the player.
-The framing must prioritize the vertical view, showing more of the map ahead of and behind the player than to the sides.
-A key feature is that taller objects should be able to obscure the player if the player walks behind them, enhancing the sense of depth.
-#### Characters & Animation:
-The player character will have two basic animation states: "Idle" and "Running."
-The appropriate animation should play based on whether the character is moving.
-To simulate a multiplayer environment for this prototype, there will be three placeholder AI characters.
-These AI will wander the map randomly, also featuring idle/run animations and interacting with the collision and lighting systems just as a player would.
-3. User Interface (UI) - The Virtual Joystick
-The UI must be minimal and highly functional.
-The virtual joystick is the centerpiece.
-Unobtrusive Design: It should have adjustable transparency, becoming more opaque when in use and fading when idle.
-Ergonomic Placement: Positioned at the bottom-center for comfortable thumb access during single-handed play.
-Configurable: The size, dead zone, and transparency levels (active vs. inactive) must be adjustable from the Unity Inspector to allow for fine-tuning the feel of the controls.